Lesona-Systems/csgo-achievement-maps/README.md

     steam\steamapps\common\Counter-Strike Global Offensive\csgo\maps

-Once there, rename the current, valid de_office.bsp file to something else, and drop all four maps into the folder.
+Once there, rename the current, valid bsp files (example: cs_office.bsp) to something else if you don't want to reverify your game files, and drop all four maps into the folder.
 Once in-game, players can launch the maps through the console command as follows:

     map mapname